-Each year Social Sciences Week has grown in size – 70 events were held in 2019 and despite the challenges of running an event during the global pandemic, we seized the opportunity to go digital in 2020 with the majority of our events live streamed or available online in real time and (often) after the event.
+Each year Social Sciences Week has grown in size – over 70 events were held in 2021 and despite the challenges of running an event during the global pandemic, we seized the opportunity to go digital with the majority of events live-streamed or available online in real-time and (often) after the event.